 The Board encourages officers, employees, contractors, consultants and suppliers to express their concerns regarding compliance with the Code of Conduct without fear of retaliation.
 In accordance with our Whistleblower Policy, available for review on our website at www.gibsonenergy.com, we maintain an anonymous and confidential toll-free phone line, along with an internet reporting system, for individuals to report their concerns.
-Any such reports are provided directly to the Chair of the Board and the Chair of the Audit Committee.
+Any such reports are provided directly to the Chair of the Board and the Chair of the Audit Committee and are investigated, either internally or through third party investigations, as appropriate.